michael2008/ME-Live-Doc/docs/trouble-shooting.md

 Q: **What if compiling of app is displayed as wrong when it is released to HoloLens but right in Unity?**

-It is usually caused by using classes or methods which is not supported by UWP.
+It is usually caused by using classes or methods which are not supported by UWP.
 Please remove these kind of things and then recompile it.

 Q: **App debugging fails when installing it from Visual Studio to HoloLens.**